 This command allows you to recall the conditions that will stop access on a port.
 See Command 075 for descriptions of the conditions.

-- pp is the port for which to recall the stop access conditions (01..12)
+- 076 is the default command name. - pp is the port for which to recall the stop access conditions (01..12)

 077: Isolate a Port from the Rest of the System